Makotuku

-Makotuku is a locality in the Manawatu-Whanganui Region of New Zealand's North Island, about 3 km2 west of Ormondville.
+Makotuku is a locality in the Manawatū-Whanganui Region of New Zealand's North Island, about 3 km2 west of Ormondville.

 The settlement formed around the temporary railway terminus and was often called Makotoko.
 Makotuku probably refers to the place of the heron, or kōtuku.

 Makotuku is in 1.14 km2 meshblock 1534900, which had a population of 54 in 2018.
 It is part of the wider Norsewood statistical area, which covers 397.44 km2.

 Makotuku School opened in 1881.
 By 1885 it had about 100 pupils.
-It merged into Norsewood School in 2003.
+It closed in 1977.

 In 1881 the Beaconsfield Hotel was moved from Kopua to a site next to the station.
 In 1888 it was replaced by a new hotel and the old one replaced the village hall.
 The new hotel burnt down in 1912.
 Makotuku Hotel was built in 1887.
 It was burnt down in 1933 and its owner was imprisoned for insurance fraud.

 In 1886 bush fires caused a relief fund to be set up for those who had lost their homes.

 An Anglican Church was built in 1890 and rebuilt after an 1898 fire.
 St Martins was moved to Linton Camp in 1974.